 Basin Street WestBasin Street West, a North Beach jazz and soul club, was located at 401 Broadway.
 The club opened in 1964 and closed in 1973.

 BeanbendersBeanbender's Creative Music Series performed primarily at two venue.
 From 1995 to 1999 Beanbender's was housed in The Berkeley Store Gallery Annex.
 From 1999 to 2004 Beanbender's was located at The Berkeley Fine Arts Cinema on Shattuck in Berkeley.

 Bear's Lair, University of California, BerkeleyThe Bear's Lair opened in the Student Union building on Lower Sproul Plaza in the early 1960's.
 The Bear's Lair was regularly used as a music venue during the second half of the 1960's.

 Bermuda Palms / Litchfield's Bermuda Palms, San RafaelBermuda Palms (sometimes referred to as Litchfield's Bermuda Palms) was a resort complex on Francisco Boulevard in San Rafael.
 The site housed a motel, ballroom and other buildings.
 This was a regular venue for Bay Area musicians in the late sixties and early seventies.
 Sons of Champlin played there in 1967, Big Brother in 1969, Hot Tuna in 1972 and Country Joe in 1973.
-It's possible that the venue at the resort was also at times known as Euphoria and Pepperland though these may have been different building.
-The resort was built by Irving "Whitey" Litchfield in the late 1940s.
-The original buildings have been demolished and the site is now a modern motel
+The original buildings have been demolished and the site is now a motel.

 Berryessa Bowl, Lake Berryessa